paddyw11/paiges-books/README.md

 I would like to thank the following:

-- My Mentor Daniel Hamilton for gis helpful insights.
+- My Mentor Daniel Hamilton for his helpful insights.
 - Friends and relative for their testing.